 For the sake of an experiment, I selected the latter option to set everything up from scratch.
 So:

 - Create your channel name.
 (This will be publicly visible and findable through the platform.)
 You can use your brand’s name or any other name (depending on your purpose).
 A good channel name represents your digital identity and your content.
-You can later change your channel name at any time, so don’t get too stressed by this step.
+Generate a business name that reflects your niche and value proposition (and register a domain for it as well)

 - Upload your profile picture.
 Your YouTube profile picture is linked to your Google Account, so once you set or change it on YouTube, it will show both on your account and channel.
 Again, you can change it as many times as you want, but it is a good idea to start by setting up a proper recognizable brand identity.
 You want your channel to be associated with your brand from the very start.
 It is recommended to use a square or round picture (best dimensions are 800 x 800 pixels).
 Sadly, no animated GIFs are allowed or supported.